Funding and Schemes

 Note:

 A valid BISS application is the first step (see above).
-For those who haven't (and even who have) previously applied to BPS it is advisable to work with an agricultural agent, though it can be undertaken without one.
+It is advisable to work with an agricultural agent, though appliations can be undertaken without one.
 A list of approved FAS Advisors is available here

 Applicants: